Anshul-Lingarkar/Employee-Connect/README.md

 ## Steps to run the app

 1. Begin by downloading the provided zip folder and extracting its contents.
+2. If you are missing the sdk.dir address to you Android SDK, mention it in local.properties file.
+   For eg. sdk.dir=/Users/anshul_l/Library/Android/sdk
-2. Launch Android Studio (Version utilized for this project: Android Studio Giraffe | 2022.3.1 Patch
+3. Launch Android Studio (Version utilized for this project: Android Studio Giraffe | 2022.3.1 Patch
     2) and navigate to the root directory of the project - "EmployeeConnect".
-3. Synchronize the Gradle files to ensure proper configuration and using Gradle Version 8.0.
+4. Synchronize the Gradle files to ensure proper configuration and using Gradle Version 8.0.
-4. Establish a connection between the laptop and an Android device, or start an emulator.
+5. Establish a connection between the laptop and an Android device, or start an emulator.
 5. From the toolbar, select "Run" and then choose "Run App" to execute the application.

 ## What areas of the app did you focus on?